genielabs/homegenie-web-ui/README.md

 - component based
 - modern and mobile-first UI design
-- integration of multiple and heterogeneous data sources through the implementation of connections adapter
+- integration of multiple and heterogeneous data sources through the implementation of connection adapters
 - integrated build tool to generate as SPA+PWA
 - self contained widgets that can be embedded as stand-alone components into any web page with just one line of code